sstansill/msconverter/README.md

 ## Options

-- `compress` option can be used to toggle whether data is compressed using the lossless Zstandard compression algorithm.
 - `fits_in_memory` should be set to `False` if the size of the MeasurementSet to be converted is more than half of the available system memory (both the MeasurementSet and the xarray DataSet will be held in memory)
 - `num_procs` is the number of processes to be spawned by the multiprocessing library
 - `mem_avail` is the total memory to be used by the Python script (unstable)